Managing DNS for non-cPanel domains

 SRV - Server Resource records give information about services available at a particular host

 - Each record type gives you hints as to what you should include in each box.
+Once you've entered all the details click the Create button to add the new DNS record.

 Remember when entering hostnames (the Name field) you only need to include the hostname part of the domain e.g. if the Fully Qualified Domain Name (FQDN) was blog.krystaltestdemo.co.uk then you could just enter blog